danieldavidson/SecureCodingDojo-Wiki/Running-the-training-portal.md

 Update the `dbPass` variable.
 You will need to edit the `slackSecret` and `googleSecret` variables if you choose to configure any of these authentication methods.

-Set the `regenerateSecrets` variable to true to create new secrets so that people won't be able to cheat.

-NOTE:
->If you regenerate secrets you will need to update the InsecureInc app by updating the code.properties file on the tomcat deployment in 'webapps/insecureinc/classes/inc/insecure'

 Save the `encryptConfigs.js` file.